dotnet/machinelearning/docs/code/IdvFileFormat.md

 The actual values are stored in blocks.
 A block holds values for a single column across multiple rows.
 Block format is dictated by a codec.
 There is a table-of-contents and lookup table to facilitate quasi-random access to particular blocks.
-(Quasi in the sense that looking up the value for a column and particular row may require .)
+(Quasi in the sense that you can only seek to a block, not to a particular within a block.)

 ## General Data Format